 OpenL Tablets WebStudio allows comparing module versions and rolling back module changes against the specific date.

 To compare module versions, proceed as follows:

-- 1. In the Projects tree, select the module. - In the top line menu, select More > Revert Changes.
-The Revert Changes page appears displaying all module versions.
+- 1. In the Projects tree, select the module. - 2.
+In the top line menu, select More > Changes.

+The Changes page appears displaying all module versions, with the latest versions on the top.